Jacob’s Heart Board of Directors

 John David Mark MD

-Clinical Professor, Pediatrics, Stanford Children’s Health, Lucile Packard Children’s Hospital at Stanford
+Clinical Professor, Pediatrics, Stanford Children’s Health, Lucile Packard Children’s Hospital Stanford

 Committee: Family Program Advisory